TonyAssi/Motion-Blur/README.md

 ```bash
 pip install -r requirements.txt
 ```
-If your getting ffmpeg errors then try installing with conda or one of these [solutions](https://github.com/Zulko/moviepy/issues/1158)
+If your getting ffmpeg errors then try installing ffmpeg with conda or one of these [solutions](https://github.com/Zulko/moviepy/issues/1158)
 ```bash
 conda install ffmpeg
 ```